weshowe/LLMS_talk_to_each_other/research_notes.md

 ## Adding custom agents

-One next thing I would like to try is having a local LLM (or remote with an API) we can send queries to and have talk to web agents (or with each other).
-I have added a "custom" agent type with starter code within Agent.py that could be used for this, as well as supporting logic within main.py.
-Haven't tested this yet, will do so soon.
+In the interest of science, I have added a "custom" agent type with starter code within Agent.py that could be used to run your own LLM as well as supporting logic within main.py.

+Tested with Meta-Llama-3.1-8B-Instruct-AWQ-INT4 from huggingface (code to do this is commented out in Agent.py) and a character.ai agent.
+From what I remember character.ai and Replika are both built on GPT3.5, and even with Llama's quantization it was kind of like watching a kid explain stuff to his little brother.

+Sadly, modern LLMs have advanced to the point where it's hard to even run inference on a consumer-grade machine, but the quantization let a new-ish Llama run on my 6GB GPU.
+Your mileage may vary. :)

+While the conversation between character.ai Donald Trump and Llama was much more interesting than previous ones, it lacked the spontaneity and flow of real human conversations.
+Llama kind of acted like a therapist and ended up telling "Donald Trump" that he was promoting hate speech and political violence and encouraged him to seek help.
+Included in the sample log folder.

+The conversation between the Replika and Llama was more interesting (included in the sample log folder).
+It seemed that the combination of Replika's "conversationality" and Llama being more sophisticated than GPT3.5 avoided the deadlock problem, although their conversation looks like a bunch of people throwing Wikipedia article summaries at each other.
+Could use some longer testing.
+I don't think either of these guys will pass the Turing test any time soon, but it was still fun.

+Deleting the Replika memories doesn't seem to have wiped everything about the chat history.
+For example, the Replika had my name hardcoded as John, it got a little confused when it started talking to "Llama", but they figured it out and Replika was keen to forget all about the "madly in love" conversation.

 ### Bottom Line
 This program is presented as is without any guarantee of being fit for a particular purpose.
 I made it as a fun experiment and may or may not try to improve it more.
-Currently, it's looking like most improvement will be a matter of clever and more sophisticted prompt engineering, maybe with some client-side NLP tricks.